bollu/bollu.github.io/declarative/index.md

 > Fancy ways of saying that `anim_circle` doesn't change anything else is to say that it
 > is _side-effect-free_, or _refrentially transparent_.

-## Playing with `anim_circle` in the browser
+## Playing with this webpage: edit `anim_circle` in the browser!

 - <a  onclick="foo()">
-  Click on this link, paste into the browser's console, and hit enter.
+  **An ORDER**: Click on this link, paste what has been copied to your clipboard into the browser's console, and hit enter.
   </a> **This instantly updates the circle's animation and the plots**, since the code
   in the clipboard overwrites the definition of `anim_circle`!
 Scroll back to the top to see the new animation and charts.